Curriculum at Hampstead School

 When students are admitted into the school they are grouped into two mixed ability bands, and further into mixed ability tutor groups.
 They are taught in these tutor groups for many of their lessons, with some being setted depending on the information we receive from primary schools.
 Students who are identified with a comprehension reading age of below 10 years are withdrawn from mainstream geography, history and English and taught in small literacy classes.
 There is fluidity of movement back and forth from these groups where necessary.

-The Design Faculty teach a rotation of subjects with students following modules in textiles, art, resistant materials and food - each of half a term in duration.
+The Art and Design Faculty teach a rotation of subjects with students following modules in textiles, art, resistant materials and food - each of half a term in duration.
 PE includes a swimming component and is taught in single sex classes.

 Years 8 and 9

 The Year 8 and 9 curriculum builds on what students have learned in Year 7.
 Ability setting increases in a greater range of subjects.
 The Art and Design rotations continue.
 PE is taught in single sex classes and in Year 9 all students begin a qualification in either PE or Dance.